stanislaw/cantango_editor/README.md

 # CantangoEditor

-Cantango Editor is a Rails Mountable Engine providing ??? for any Rails 3 app.
+Cantango Editor is a Rails mountable Engine providing web-interface for editing [CanTango](https://github.com/kristianmandrup/cantango) gem's permissions for any Rails 3 app.

-It was created as ... to accompany [CanTango gem](https://github.com/kristianmandrup/cantango) initial installiation and usage.
-Intended to be very easy to setup & use.
+It is no more than a nice-looking wrapper interface which is used for editing permissions stored in special yaml file.

 ## Installiation